andreaskillet/beaconinside-android-sdk/README.md

 The SDK has multiple triggers to start the scanning of beacons in the background.

 Play Services version
-- Once when the device screen is turned on for 2,5 Seconds
+- Once when the device screen is turned on for 2,5 seconds
-- Once every 30 Minutes for 2,5 Seconds
+- Once every 30 minutes for 2,5 seconds
 - Continuously if the device is moving

 Plain version
-- Once when the device screen is turned on for 2,5 Seconds
+- Once when the device screen is turned on for 2,5 seconds
-- Once every 5 Minutes for 2,5 Seconds
+- Once every 5 minutes for 2,5 seconds